AterAnimAvis/tiny-mcp/README.md

 The source code for this project is based on [Devoldefy](https://github.com/Runemoro/Devoldefy) by [Runemoro](https://github.com/Runemoro/)

+As of 1.17 Official (+ Parchment) are the better (non janky) alternative, since Forge has started using Official for Class Names

 ### **Warning: This is *very dumb*, Use at your own risk**

 ### Usage